rene-oromtz/ansible-devops/ibm/mas_devops/roles/ocp_provision/README.md

 ### mcsp_logforwarder_enabled

-Whether or not to enable the MCSP security addon for this cluster.
+Whether or not to enable the MCSP logforwarder addon for this cluster.
 See https://pages.github.ibm.com/ibm-saas-platform/CP-Playbook/Addons/Addon%20List/logforwarder/

 - **Required** when `cluster_type = mcsp`
 - Environment Variable: ``MCSP_LOGFORWARDER_ENABLED``